lekhrajdinkar/02-spring/01_aws/03_database/04_1_DynamoDB_SSA.md

   - `trillions of row`
   - `100s of TB` of storage
   - Scales to `massive workloads`
+  - It provides both provisioned (specify RCU & WCU) and on-demand (pay for what you use) capacity modes.

 - Allows event driven programming with **DynamoDB Streams** :point_left: